PatronSaintOwl/ops/01_setup/README.md

  * Production ready
  * Healthy and compliant with Kubernetes good practices

-Kubernetes cluster, and is supported by Kubernetes itself (have a look [here](https://kubernetes.io/docs/setup/production-environment/tools/kubespray/) !)
+Kubernetes cluster, and is supported by Kubernetes itself in their [documentation](https://kubernetes.io/docs/setup/production-environment/tools/kubespray/)

 If it does all the works, does it good, and is well maintained, why not picking it up ?